Cryptography underpins our modern world. It protects the transmission of private data, authenticates users, and secures digital transactions.

 whiteCryption Secure Key Box (SKB) for Web is the only enterprise-ready solution on the market to provide advanced software-based cryptographic protection for web apps and browsers.
 Our SKB undergoes regular third-party pen testing and supports all popular cryptographic algorithms and functions.

 In an age where not protecting your encryption keys can be as bad as having no encryption at all, whiteCryption Secure Key Box provides an easy to deploy and highly effective software-based solution.
-To find out more about our unique encryption key security capabilities, get in touch with us today.
+To find out more about web application encryption risks and our unique encryption key security capabilities, get in touch with us today.

 About Paul Butterworth